sage-code/maj/case.md

 **As a project:**

-* study grammar and vocabulary of other languages
+* study grammar and vocabulary of other languages,
-* experiment with different algorithms
+* experiment with different new words,
-* making examples of intelligent programs
+* making examples of intelligent programs.

 **As a product**

-Once the language is finished and usable:
+Once the language is stabilized it can be usable for:

 1.games
 2.movies
 3.chat
 4.teaching
 5.storage
-6.translation
+6.translations
-7.thinking
+7.making AI

 * First use case is clear.
 Making video games,
 * For making movies with aliens that do not speak an Earth language,